Businesses are Using Biodegradable, Compostable, and Even Edible Packaging Materials Instead of Plastics

 The interesting fact is that a lot of these more sustainable packaging options that certain companies have put forward have not been without controversy.
 For example, United Nations’ s chief scientist, Jacqueline McGlade, said about biodegradable plastics that they are a wrong option, although well-intentioned.
 It seems that the reason for this is their inability to break down once in the world’s oceans.
 As for other such plastics, like those part of the oxo-degradable category which can break down into microplastics, it is said that they can become very dangerous once they reach the water.
 So, the next step now is to come up with a new alternative to plastic packaging and many companies have made this their personal mission.

 When we talk about environment-friendly packaging we should also take into consideration the bags that we are using to carry our food in.
-The fabric that these bags are made of also matters in the context of these common efforts that more and more people make to save the planet.
+The fabric that these bags are made of also matters in the context of these common efforts that more and more people make to save the planet, such as compostable bags could be essential for this purpose.

 Currently, there are companies that make zip-up bags and packaging for everything from vegetables to clothes, that only take three months to break down.
 However, there is one big problem with compostable packaging: it’s expensive.
 At least, it’s more expensive than plastic which is the reason why companies tend to use it for deluxe, organic or green products.